Community: Ecology

 The two main types of ecological communities are major communities, which are self-sustaining and self-regulating (such as a forest or a lake), and minor communities, which rely on other communities (like fungi decomposing a log) and are the building blocks of major communities.
 Moreover, we can establish other non-taxonomic subdivisions of biocenosis, such as guilds.

-A simplified example of a community.
-A community includes many populations and how they interact with each other.
-This example shows interaction between the zebra and the bush, and between the lion and the zebra, as well as between the bird and the organisms by the water, like the worms.

 Philosophy

 In light of the debate about the meaning of the “European Community,” a series of European philosophers began to raise concerns with how community has been traditionally conceived in the West.
 They questioned whether the closed, exclusionary, and identitarian models of community found in the traditions of Communitarianism in Anglo-American philosophy and Classical Social Theory, were suitable for our globalized world.
 However, instead of abandoning the desire to belong in a community, they attempt to reconceptualize community in an open and inclusive manner.
 Jean-Luc Nancy is credited with starting this debate with his book The Inoperative Community, followed by Maurice Blanchot’s The Unavowable Community, Giorgio Agamben’s The Coming Community, and Roberto Esposito’s Communitas.
+Jean-Luc Nancy revised his theory of community in Being Singular Plural, and he delivered a series of reflections on the terms and motifs of this debate in The Disavowed Community.
 Other books related to this series include Zygmunt Bauman’s Community, Greg Bird’s Containing Community, Miranda Joseph’s Against the Romance of Community, and Alphonso Lingis’ The Community of Those Who Have Nothing in Common.